-AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (AASB 1060) is applicable for annual periods beginning on or after 1 July 2021.
-Early adoption is permitted.
+PP SD Pty Ltd is a for-profit large proprietary company that is a parent entity in a consolidated group which applies the simplified disclosure standard AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (AASB 1060).
+Some not-for-profit disclosures and guidance is also included in these illustrative financial statements.